zymurgybc/pi3obd-pi/README.md

 Update:
 Data Logging
 If you would like to log your data run:
-#  cd pyobd-pi
+#  cd py3obd-pi
-#  python obd_recorder.py
+#  python3 obd_recorder.py

 The logged data file will be saved under:
-/home/username/pyobd-pi/log/
+/home/pi/py3obd-pi/log/

 Enjoy and drive safe!</pre>